Erd\H{o}s-Rado Classes: Erd o s-Rado Classes and the Generalized Morley's Omitting Types Theorem

-{\bf This is enough:} Set $\Phi := \cup_{n<\omega}\Phi_n$.
-Then this is a function with domain $\S_\cK$ and range $\S_\tau$.
-Moreover, the coherence condition implies that it is proper for $\K$.
-Now we wish to show that it has the type reflection required by the Erd\H{o}s-Rado condition, see Defintion \ref{er-def}.(\ref{erc-item}).
+\end{enumerate} {\bf This is enough:} Set $\Phi := \bigcup_{n<\omega}\Phi_n$.
+Then this is a function with domain $\S^{inc}_\cK$ and range $\S_\tau$.
+Moreover, the coherence condition (\ref{coh-cond}) implies that it is proper for $\K$.
+Now we wish to show that it has the type reflection required by the Erd\H{o}s-Rado condition, see Definition \ref{er-def}.(\ref{erc2-item}).